Encouraging Collaboration and Partner Play

 Our important role in a classroom is to provide accessible materials, allow children to work together, and teach and learn from one another.
 When we lay this foundation of agency, children will, in turn, feel safe enough to speak up, to share ideas, and to support each other's ideas and work.

 Do you need help reimagining your classroom as a hub of creativity where children share ideas and feel seen, known, and celebrated?
-Learn more about our Materials Matter course to start your creative practice today.
+Learn more about our Materials Matters course and Professional Learning Workshops and transform your creative practice today.

 Dahlia Rao